int13h/http_agent/README.md

 2) The events use a signature ID of 420042, event class "misc-activity" and protocol 150 (unused)

+3) Filtering needs work (features) payload for example

+4) Need to do log management for httpry

-3) This is beta.
+5) This is beta.
 It might break things.